Mostek 5065: Instructions and addressing

 There were a total of 51 instructions, and 81 opcodes.
 The instructions come in many formats, but most of them in two-byte opcode-operand pairs.
 A small number of one-byte instructions were used for things like return-from-subroutine or shift-left, which do not need any additional information.

-Those instructions that used memory (as opposed to registers) used a two-byte format with the opcode in the upper 6 bits of the first byte.
+Those instructions that used memory (as opposed to registers) use a two-byte format with the opcode in the upper 6 bits of the first byte.
 The lower 2 bits controlled the type of memory access.
 The first (bit 1) indicated whether the following 8-bit operand was a direct or indirect address.
 The second (bit 0) controlled whether the 8-bit value was offset from the current memory page defined by the program counter, or in the zero page.
 The following operand byte contains an 8 bit address.
-This means that when using direct addressing, the data has to lie within 256 bytes of the current instruction, or within the first 256 bytes of memory.
+This means that when using direct addressing, the data has to lie within 256 bytes of the current instruction or within the first 256 bytes of memory.
 If access to the greater main memory is needed, indirect addressing must be used.

-Indirect addresses used a two-step access pattern.
+Indirect addresses use a two-step access pattern.
 First the processor reads lower 8-bits of the instruction and looks at bit 0 to see which offset to use.
 It then reads the byte at that location and the following byte, producing a 16-bit value held in a special buffer.
 It would then read or write the data to that 16-bit location.
 This pattern was commonly seen on minicomputers of the era, as it made certain forms of looping over data easy to implement.
 (Note: The other common solution of the era, not used in the 5065, is dedicated index registers.)